-The Christmas pie has its roots in medieval England when pies containing savory meats were popular.
+Christmas mince pie recipes have their roots in medieval England when pies containing savory meats were popular.
 King Henry VIII's Christmas pie recipes called for minced meat, suet and spices.

 These "minced-meat" pies were eaten during the meal's main course, not later as dessert.
 And this brings us to the tale of Little Jack Horner.

 And said, "What a good boy am I."